 You don’t have that many of them, treat them like gold and do not waste them.
 Don’t blow your precious vacation days on Netflix, video games, errands, or sleep.
 There are a million reasons to avoid going to work.
 Go anyway.
 Save that day off for a trip.
 Start managing your time differently.
 Do everything you can online.
 Get in the habit of doing one life management task on your way home from work each day.
 If that repair person can only come during business hours, be the first appointment or the last appointment.
 Do not waste a vacation day on plumbing!

 Guard your sick leave too.
 You never know when something unexpected will happen.
 Once sick leave is gone, vacation leave is docked.
 A horrifying thought.
 Be sure to record doctor and dentist appointments as sick leave and schedule the first or last appointment.
 Do not take a vacation day to pack and return to work the day after the return flight.
-I will take a 13-hour flight, land at LAX at 6pm, get through customs and drive home arriving around 9:30pm, be hungry, jetlagged, fussy, and go to work the next day.
+I will take a 13-hour flight, land at LAX at 6pm, get through customs, and drive home arriving around 9:30pm, be hungry, jetlagged, fussy, and go to work the next day.
 If my body shuts down and says ‘Nope, not happening’, I use a sick day.

 Many companies view vacation and sick leave as personal days and are not strict about their use.
 My current manager is not one of those people.
 If yours is not either, be sure to check in on social media after your return flight to avoid being questioned.
 No need to anger the person who approves your time off.
 This leads to #2